Who Is Suzanne Collins?

-The story revolves around the series' rebel heroine, Katniss Everdeen, who lives in the post-apocalyptic nation of Panem, formerly known as North America.
+The Hunger Games revolves around the series' rebel heroine, Katniss Everdeen, who lives in the post-apocalyptic nation of Panem, formerly known as North America.
 In Panem, the Hunger Games are an annual event in which young boys and girls fight to the death in a televised battle.

 For Collins, The Hunger Games and her other books touch on the very subjects—necessary and unnecessary wars—that her own father often discussed with her.
 "If we introduce kids to these ideas earlier, we could get a dialogue about war going earlier and possibly it would lead to more solutions," she says.
-"I just feel it isn't discussed, not the way it should be.
-I think that's because it's uncomfortable for people.
-It's not pleasant to talk about.
+"I just feel it isn't discussed, not the way it should be. ...
 I know from my experience that we are quite capable of understanding things and processing them at an early age."

 The series' first book, The Hunger Games, was released in 2008.
 Its two sequels, Catching Fire and Mockingjay, were published in 2009 and 2010, respectively.
-Overall, the series has been a huge success, selling more than 50 million print and electronic copies.
+The series became a huge success, selling more than 100 million copies around the world.

-Collins married Cap Pryor in 1992.
+Collins married Charles "Cap" Pryor in 1992.
 The couple has two children, Charlie and Isabel.